astronomer/docs/astro/cli/develop-project.md

 import TabItem from '@theme/TabItem';

-An Astro project contains all of the files necessary to test and run DAGs in a local Airflow environment and on Astro.
+An Astro project contains all of the files necessary to test and run DAGs in a local Apache Airflow® environment and on Astro.
 This guide provides information about adding and organizing Astro project files, including:

 - Adding DAGs
 - Adding Python and OS-level packages